 In 2005, famous architect Daniel Liebeskind designed a 38-story condo building called Aura, which was to be built at 601 Capitol Mall in Sacramento, CA. The plan fell through when the developers of the project defaulted on a loan.
-The photo below shows Libeskind’s design for the building, which was never built.
+The photo below shows Libeskind’s design for the building, which was never built in Sacramento.

 My 2001 photo below shows the Jewish Museum in Berlin, which was designed by Daniel Libeskind.

 The ultra modern design of the Jewish Museum in Berlin is intended to be in the form of a deconstructed Star of David, as though the building had been hit by lightning.
 The only windows are the angular slits that you see on the sides of the building.
 The surface of the building is covered with polished metal facing.
 There is no door into the exhibits in the building; entry is through a tunnel from the Baroque building next door, which is shown in the photograph below.

 You can see some more of Liebeskind’s style of architecture here; there are photos showing what he did to Dresden.
 There oughta be a law!

 I went down to 601 Capitol Mall today to check out the address; 601 Capitol Mall is currently nothing but a parking lot with a small one-story building which is the office for the building at 621 Capitol Mall.